webOS-ports/org.webosports.app.browser/README.md

 14. <s>Selection markers are not displayed at the correct location for long URL's. </s>
 15. Long URL's running behind stop/reload icon on address bar
 16. Text in addressbar needs some spacing
-17. Opening URL's 1 and 2 via luna-send will open URL 1 twice.
+17. <s>Opening URL's 1 and 2 via luna-send will open URL 1 twice.</s>

 To do:
 -----------